Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Model and Method

 $E_0$ is the strength of the field, $\tau_p$ and the $\Omega_p$ are the width of the pulse and frequency of the incident wave respectively.
 The electric field is taken in ($\vec{x}+\vec{y}$) direction.
 We set $t_0 = 0$.
+The time dependence of the electric field associated with the laser pulse is shown in Fig.1.